li-xin-yi/lctemplates/docs/source/prefix-sum.md

 ![Picture from](https://assets.leetcode.com/users/images/881c18fd-0d0a-4b02-9f1e-06ccb0882df7_1650190116.5992572.png)

-- First, calculate the prefix sum of all factors of 2 and 5 for each row (stored as `rows`, with a shape `n*(m+1)`)) and each column (stored as `cols`,with a shape `m*(n+1)`) respectively
+- First, calculate the prefix sum of all factors of 2 and 5 for each row (stored as `rows`, with a shape `n*(m+1)`)) and each column (stored as `cols`, with a shape `m*(n+1)`) respectively
 - Now, for each index `(i,j)`, you can reach it by
     1. left -> right: `grid[i][:j]`, the total number of factors so far (`(i,j)` exclusively) should be `rows[i][j]`
     2. right -> left: `grid[i][j+1:]`, as `rows[i][-1]-rows[i][j+1]` (yes, *suffix sum* can be calculated by prefix sum as well, you don't have to caculate it again reversely)
     3. upper -> lower: `grid[:i][j]`, as `cols[j][i]`
     4. lower -> upper: `grid[i+1:][j]`, as `cols[j][-1]-cols[j][i+1]`
-- When selecting any index `(i,j)` as the "turn point" (*you must turn once to maximize the result because at least it won't reduce the numbers of factors anyway, why not?*), sum up the elememt itself with two paths that reaches it horizontally and vertically, those are, 1 and 3, 1 and 4, 2 and 3, 2 and 4 above, four combinations in total.
+- When selecting any index `(i,j)` as the "turn point" (*you must turn once to maximize the result because at least it won't reduce the number of factors anyway, why not?*), sum up the element itself with two paths that reaches it horizontally and vertically, those are, 1 and 3, 1 and 4, 2 and 3, 2 and 4 above, four combinations in total.
 - Find out the max values from all selected "turn points".
 The overall time complexity is $O(nm)$

 ```py